tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

 The story can be as long or as short as you like.

 - I can leave it totally empty, which causes the button to be removed completely.
 - If it is going to be more than one paragraph, it should have an arc: a beginning, a middle, and an end.
 - It should be as positive as possible.
-- - At least, anything negative should have a corresponding positive aspect to balance it.
+- At the least, anything negative should have a corresponding positive aspect to balance it.

 ## Quotes Are Excellent